 The Community Assets & Facilities Fund is for capital developments, and designed to help communities create and maintain the community assets and facilities needed to meaningfully participate in community life.
 We want to look at projects that are designed to help the wider community – for example, these can include new buildings, major renovations, playgrounds and skate parks.

 If you have a community asset that needs to be built, developed or maintained, and you’re looking for between $30,000 – $250,000 this is the fund to apply to.
-Before applying to this fund, we recommend that you pick up the phone and give us a call so we can work out what the best way forward will be.
+You can apply at any stage of your project’s lifecycle, and we have a helpful diagram (below) so you can work out where your project is.

 Before applying for funding under this fund, please contact us to check that this is the right fit for your project, by calling us free on: 0800 878 720 or emailing us at: email@example.com

 To apply for funding, you’ll need to show that your project: